driv/website/content/en/docs/faq/getting-started/vschema.md

 For a very trivial setup where there is only one unsharded keyspace, there is no need to specify a VSchema because Vitess will know that there is nowhere to route a query except to the single shard.

 However, once you have sharding, having a VSchema becomes a necessity.
-This is because a VSchema is needed to locate and place rows row each table in a sharded keyspace.
+This is because a VSchema is needed to locate and place rows in each table in a sharded keyspace.

 The Vitess distribution has a demo of VSchema operation [here](https://github.com/vitessio/vitess/tree/master/examples/demo).